AdaCore/spark2014/lrm/source/packages.rst

 ~~~~~~~~~~~~~~~~~~~

 Very often a package will have no dependencies but only initialize its own
-state, that is variables declared in the package or in its private descendents.
+state, that is variables declared in the package or in its private descendants.
 In such cases an Initializes aspect may be used rather than a Global aspect.

 The Initializes aspect is introduced by an ``aspect_specification`` where the